Sailor Jerry at Sea:

 Sailor Jerry passed the torch to three proteges before his death in 1973.
-Mike Malone, Zeke Owen and Don Ed Hardy all established a tattoo reputation worthy of Sailor Jerry’s approval.
+Mike Malone, Zeke Owen, and Don Ed Hardy all established a tattoo reputation worthy of Sailor Jerry’s approval.
 His instructions were simple.
 One of three men take over the shop after his death, or the place got burnt down to ashes along with his famed designs.
-Luckily, the shipped stayed afloat and Mike Malone took over.
+Luckily, the ship stayed afloat and Mike Malone took over.

 Today, his proteges have gone separate ways.
 Don Ed Hardy continues to oversee artists at his Tattoo City shop located in San Francisco.
 Sadly, Mike Malone committed suicide with a single bullet in 2007 after leaving a simple note, “Time to check out.”

 Some would call Sailor Jerry a true pirate.
-Thankfully, he left a treasure of talent behind known as old school tattoos.
-With a talented artist at your hand, you can bring to life some of the most celebrated pieces of old school art and wear these signature designs however you’d like.
+Thankfully, he left a treasure of talent behind known as old-school tattoos.
+With a talented artist at your hand, you can bring to life some of the most celebrated pieces of old-school art and wear these signature designs however you’d like.
 Like many, you’ll likely opt for more.